ushichka/dmcp/Readme.md

 cam = 1 # second camera
 K, P = loadCalibration(cam, "data/ushichka/2018-08-18") # 2018-08-18 is the recording of a specific night
 ```

+## Notes:
+ - Matrices are assumed to have conventions as used by opencv.
+DMCP will not work if conventions do not match.